valentina-b/book-my-wedding-wish/README.md

 ### App Sections

-1. **Navigation on the top** - fixed navigation on the top which differs to different user type so that the users have shortcuts to the main functions of the particular page view (edit present, edt wishlist, delete wishlist, etc.) and are able to navigate themselves back to the homepage if needed.
+1. **Navigation on the top** - fixed navigation on the top which differs to different user type so that the users have shortcuts to the main functions of the particular page view (edit present, edit wishlist, delete wishlist, etc.) and are able to navigate themselves back to the homepage if needed.
 1. **Header** - introduction to the website or to the wishlist - different to different user type with the appropriate information in the header.
 1. **Homepage USP section** - a quick overview of the steps how the app works.
-1. **Hmepage about section** - rather than speaking about the project itself, this small textual section addresses users' pain points and introduces Book My Wedding Wish as a solution to their problems.
+1. **Homepage about section** - rather than speaking about the project itself, this small textual section addresses users' pain points and introduces Book My Wedding Wish as a solution to their problems.
 1. **Owner view** - a set of pages where the wishlist owners can add presents to their list, update and delete the wishlist and the products and link to the guest view.
 1. **Guest view** - a set of pages where the first time guest visitor can submit their username to book and unbook the presents they want to buy.
 1. **Footer** - gives users the option to stay up to date with the app via links to social media profiles.